Photo: Bella Scottsdale / Ryan Nicole

 Like all of your wedding vendors, it’s customary to tip your DJ.
 The standard is about 15%, so factor this cost into your overall wedding budget ahead of time.

 Still looking for the perfect bridesmaid dresses?
-Bring your squad to a Bella Bridesmaids location near you!
+Bring the entire squad to a Bella Bridesmaids location near you to find “the one!”

 Conclusion

-From your first dance to your last song of the night, the DJ you choose will have a major impact on your wedding day festivities!
-So interview a few different ones, ask lots of questions, and find one that can provide the services you want at a price you can afford.
+From your first dance to your last song of the night, your DJ will majorly impact your wedding day festivities!
+So interview a few different professional DJS, ask lots of questions, and find one that can provide the services you want at a price you can afford.

-And if you’re torn between hiring a band or having a DJ, don’t worry — you can have both!
+And if you’re torn between hiring a band or having a disc jockey, don’t worry — you can have both!

-Like all aspects of wedding planning, choosing your musical entertainment is a personal decision, and it can be whatever you and your future spouse want it to be.
+Like all aspects of wedding planning, choosing your music and musical entertainment is a personal decision.
+So it can be whatever you and your future spouse want it to be.

-For more wedding ideas and inspiration, follow us on Pinterest, Facebook, and Instagram!
+For even more wedding day ideas and inspiration, follow us on Pinterest, Facebook, and Instagram!